DanielSarmiento04/kairos-rs/Readme.md

 ## 🎯 Overview

-Ben is a production-ready HTTP gateway service that acts as an intelligent reverse proxy, providing advanced request routing capabilities with dynamic path parameter support.
+Kairos-rs is a production-ready HTTP gateway service that acts as an intelligent reverse proxy, providing advanced request routing capabilities with dynamic path parameter support.
 Built from the ground up with [Actix Web](https://actix.rs/) and [Reqwest](https://docs.rs/reqwest/), it delivers exceptional performance while maintaining simplicity and configurability.

-### Why Ben?
+### Why Kairos-rs?

 - 🔥 **Performance**: Built with Rust for maximum throughput and minimal latency
 - 🧠 **Smart Routing**: Dynamic path parameters with regex-based pattern matching